Skip to main content

 He later invited them to contribute to the Style Council's debut album.
 Both featured on 'Paris Match'.
 Tracey’s velvet-soft vocals are perfect for the song.

-Here is the review of Eden that appeared in my fanzine and an example of one of my own attempts at cut and paste.
+Here is the review of Eden that appeared in issue four of my fanzine and an example of one of my own attempts at cut and paste.

 1984 review of Eden by Everything But The Girl from Kindred Spirit fanzine